h4zzkR/bert_Intents_Classificator/README.md

-# Intent Classificator with BERT base
+# Intent Classifier with BERT base
-Simple.
+Simple example of using bert as intent classifier.
 Trained on SNIPS dataset (will be more datasets in future)
 Accuracy on SNIPS valid data is 0.986.

 # Run